Mark-MDO47/ArduinoClass/README.md

 - If you have experience in any text-based programming language - Python, Java, or other programming languages - you will probably be able to catch on to the parts of C and C++ used in this class quickly.
 - If you have never programmed before, I suggest you learn the basics of C before attending this class.
 You can easily pick up on the few parts of C++ used in this class if you have some knowledge of C (or even Python or Java or other languages)

-One factor to consider: Arduino does not implement the standard "printing" etc. functions for either C (printf and scanf) or C++ (IO Streams); Arduino uses relatively simple "Serial" methods such as Serial.begin, Serial.print and Serial.println for output; Serial.available, Serial.read and Serial.readln for input.
+One factor to consider: Arduino does not implement the standard "printing" etc. functions - not for C (printf and scanf) and not for C++ (IO Streams).
+Arduino uses relatively simple "Serial" methods such as Serial.begin, Serial.print and Serial.println for output; Serial.available, Serial.read and Serial.readln for input.
-- If you want to learn the full languages to further your career, you will probably want to learn the standard C and C++ methods at the same time as learning C and C++.
+- If you want to learn the full languages to further your career, you will probably want to learn the standard C and C++ methods at the same time as learning enough C and C++ for this class.
+There is a lot to learn about C and C++!
-- If you want to get started by doing some fun Arduino projects you can skim the standard C and C++ methods, knowing that they are not used for these projects.
+- If you want to get started by doing some fun Arduino projects from this class you can skim the standard C and C++ methods, knowing that they are not used for these projects.
 You can return to the standard methods later.

 Here are some web resources for learning the C language:
 - https://www.java67.com/2020/07/5-free-courses-to-learn-c-programming.html